Shot Peening: Almen Intensity, Residual Stress & Process Validation Standards.

 Fatigue failures have always the same kind of crack, from a beginning point - due to a material defect such as an inclusion for example - where the part (or the specific point of it) is periodically pulled; from there, usually named "origin", the fracture starts moving deeper each loading cycle into the part, making the typical "beach marks" as per the area named "fatigue zone" in the pic, till the section is not enough anymore to hold the stress applied and the part suddenly broke, "final failure".
 If the crack is related to the fatigue phenomenon, always broke this way; please see pic below.

-The main idea to avoid the origin of the crack is to create in the peripheral of the part a compressive residual stress due to a plastic deformation to avoid that the crack just begins; one of the most efficient way to get this job done is spraying a consistent amount of shots onto the part to "create" this compression layer; with the right process settings (mass and speed of the shots, as well exposing time) benefit is remarkable, with parts lasting even 3 or more times longer compared with those not peened.
+The main idea to avoid the origin of the crack is to create in the peripheral of the part a compressive residual stress layer by a plastic deformation to avoid that the crack just begins; one of the most efficient way to get this job done is spraying a consistent amount of shots onto the part to build this compression layer; with the right process settings (mass and speed of the shots, as well exposing time) benefit is remarkable, with parts lasting even 3 or more times longer compared with those not peened.
 To measure peening is less simple as it may appear, and it is why sometimes it looks like an alchemy than a real engineering task.

 From the purely engineering point of view, being the peening a compressive residual stress inside the skin of the material it should be measured by MegaPascal, it is finally like any other load; today technology allows it using a specific Xray equipment, pretty rare to find it due to his very high cost.
 Coming back to the period when this phenomenon was properly approached, there was no technology able to measure peening; instead Mr. Almen, one of the most eminent personality in the field, establish to use specific specimens (A.K.A.
 Almen strips) and to measure the residual bend on them after the exposure under the shots; the more the bend, the more intensively the parts were peened.
 Key value is the intensity of the peening, and this number is related to the specimen used to do the measure (N,A or C - while the A is the thinnest and C is the thickest).
 Standard way to mark peening intensity is for example 6 -N, it means the parts were peened to reach the intensity of 6 Almen, using the strip N type and this strip bended for 0.15 millimeters as per chart below